leeyy11/LSTM-prediction-model-821final-project/README.md

 Model evaluation & Vitualization:

-We showing the perfomance of the model by AUC and AP graphs.
+We show the perfomance of the model by AUC and AP graphs.